richross/RRoss.LiveStream/README.md

 Monday, Wednesday and Friday from 8-9 am EST.

-Trying this out to see how this lands with everyone.
 I also opened an issue on the repo where you can provide your comments and suggestions on what might work better.
-I am open to suggestions.
+I am open to moving the time.
+It just cannot be during the core business hours.

 # Projects